Public holidays in Malaysia: Types of holidays

-Malaysia has one of the highest numbers of public holidays in the world, ranking number seven in the top ten countries after Thailand, Indonesia, India and Hong Kong.
+Malaysia has one of the highest numbers of public holidays in the world, ranking number seven in the top ten countries after Thailand, Indonesia, India and Macau.
 Some holidays are federally gazetted public holidays and some are public holidays observed by individual states.
 Other festivals are observed by particular ethnic or religion groups, but are not public holidays.
 The main holy days of each major religion are public holidays, taking place on either the western calendar or religious ones.

 Secular

 The most widespread holiday is the "Hari Kebangsaan" (National Day), otherwise known as "Hari Merdeka" (Independence Day) on 31 August commemorating the independence of the Federation of Malaya.
-This, as well as Labour Day (1 May), the King's birthday (9 September) and some other festivals are major national public holidays.
+This, as well as Labour Day (1 May), the King's birthday (First Monday of June) and some other festivals are major national public holidays.
 Federal Territory day is celebrated in the three Federal territories.
 Malaysia Day, held on 16 September to commemorate the formation of Malaysia, became a nationwide holiday in 2010.
 Before that it was celebrated only in Sabah, Sarawak and Labuan.
 New Year's Day is also observed as a public holiday in all Malaysian states, except for Johor, Kedah, Kelantan, Perlis, and Terengganu.